michaelstrefeler/peptalk.nvim/README.md

 Need a pep talk while programming with NeoVim?
 This is the plugin for you!

+Get motivation right in NeoVim in the form of a message in a notification or a popup (and then get back to coding)!

+Disclaimer : I found most of these "motivational message" online and do not claim to be the muse behind any of them.
 > Inspired by the Halls cough drops "A Pep Talk in Every Drop" campaign

 ## Installation